 Silicon is a semiconductor material.
 In nature, it exists as a hard and brittle crystalline solid that belongs to the carbon family.
 In the making of solar cells, silicon is doped with elements such as boron and gallium to improve its electrical properties.

-Silicon is preferred when it comes to the making of the cells because it has several advantages over the others.
+Silicon is preferred when it comes to the making of solar cells because it has several advantages over other materials.
 They include availability and the fact that it is easy to melt and mold into the required size and shape.

 The many solar cells in a panel are coated with an anti-reflective material.
 This ensures that maximum sunlight falls on the surface and that the sun’s energy is absorbed rather than reflected.
 A solar panel also consists of a glass cover whose role is to protect solar cells from getting damaged.